ISS year-long mission

+As part of the mission, the NASA Twins Study was conducted.
+Astronaut Scott Kelly was selected for the mission with his identical twin, Mark Kelly, who stayed on Earth as a control.
+Scott spent 340 days in space for the experiment.
+The result demonstrated several long-lasting changes, including those related to alterations in DNA and cognition.

+Mission

-The ISS year-long mission was an 11-month-long scientific research project aboard the International Space Station, which studied the health effects of long-term spaceflight.
-Astronaut Scott Kelly (ideally suited for the experiment as the identical twin of Mark Kelly) and cosmonaut Mikhail Kornienko spent 340 days in space, with scientists performing medical experiments.
-Kelly and Kornienko launched on 27 March 2015 on Soyuz TMA-16M along with Gennady Padalka.
-The mission encompassed Expeditions 43, 44, 45 and 46.
-The pair safely landed in Kazakhstan on March 2, 2016, returning aboard Soyuz TMA-18M with Sergey Volkov.
-The mission supported the NASA Twins study, which helps shed light on the health effects of long-duration spaceflight, which is of interest for Mars missions especially.
+Astronaut Scott Kelly and cosmonaut Mikhail Kornienko spent 340 days in space with scientists performing medical experiments.
+Kelly and Kornienko launched on 27 March 2015 on Soyuz TMA-16M, along with Gennady Padalka.
+The mission encompassed Expeditions 43, 44, 45, and 46.
+The pair safely landed in Kazakhstan on 2 March 2016, returning aboard Soyuz TMA-18M with Sergey Volkov.
+The mission supported the NASA Twins study, which helps shed light on the health effects of long-duration spaceflight.

-On 12 April 2019, NASA reported medical results from the NASA Twins Study which demonstrated several long-lasting changes, including those related to alterations in DNA and cognition, when one twin was compared with the other.